 Almac provides contract pharmaceutical support services on a global scale, which includes but are not limited to, formulation and development, analytical testing, manufacture, packaging, labeling and distribution services.

 b) IXRS SYSTEM

-Almac develops and maintains interactive voice and web response systems (“IXRS”) on behalf of client/sponsor’s.
+Almac develops and maintains interactive voice and web response systems (“IXRS”) on behalf of clients/sponsors.
 Almac may receive and process Personal Data and Sensitive Personal Data as data processor (on behalf of client/sponsor’s) in relation to patients enrolled in Almac-supported clinical trials.
 This Personal Data and Sensitive Personal Data may include (but is not limited to) patient initials, date/year of birth, sex, health-related information, telephone numbers and e-mail addresses.

 c) DIAGNOSTIC SERVICES

 Almac provides a wide range of services to biopharma companies including pre-clinical biomarker discovery and companion diagnostic development.
 Almac as a data processor may receive Personal Data and Sensitive Personal Data from client/sponsor’s patients enrolled in clinical trials which may include (but is not limited to) patient initials, date/year of birth, sex, race and ethnicity.
 Almac shall process the Personal Data and Sensitive Personal Data on behalf of the client/sponsor for the purposes of carrying out biomarker analysis by Almac, at all times in accordance with the client/sponsor’s instructions.